Cannabis Offences and Penalties in South Australia

 • You are not cultivating hydroponically.

-What Is a Trafficable or Commercial Quantity of Cannabis?
+What is a Trafficable or Commercial Quantity of Cannabis?

 Quantity TypeCannabis (Dry)Cannabis Plants